 - Straight Gay: Has had hook-ups with other men, but doesn't act flamboyant and his sexuality is only revealed in a brief blurb.

-The protagonist of the Starvation Side-Story.
+The protagonist of the Starvation side story.
 Works as a guard for Crowe Labs in Rio de Janeiro.
-Appears to have been an avid artist before the war broke out, judging from the various hobbies mentioned.
+Was an avid artist before the war broke out, judging from the various hobbies mentioned.